grandseiken/factorio-ultracube/README.md

 # Compatibility

 This is an overhaul mod that removes many standard ingredients and entities from the game.
 It's unlikely to be compatible with other mods that haven't been specifically adapted to work with it, unless they don't depend on any vanilla items or entities.
+Simple mods like Far Reach or Even Distribution should work fine.

-There is currently built-in support for the following mods:
+There is currently built-in support for the following optional mods:

 * [Flow Control](https://mods.factorio.com/mod/Flow%20Control) for assorted one-way valves
 * [Nixie Tubes](https://mods.factorio.com/mod/nixie-tubes) for displaying circuit network values